Link Delay Estimation via Expander Graphs: Evaluation Results

 \subsection{Delay Estimation: Simulation Experiments}

-Theorem \ref{Tm:extensionExpander} says that if routing matrix of a network satisfies 1-identifiable expander conditions, then link delays in the network can be estimated using Eq. \eqref{E:LP}.
-To examine the accuracy of the proposed delay estimation method, for each network created in Section \ref{S:GeneratedNet}, we calculated the average normalized estimation error for all links as follows.
-A reference link is selected and assigned a delay of $10$ ms. to denote that it is congested.
-All other links in the network are assumed to experience i.i.d exponentially distributed delays with average $\mu$, i.e.,
+Theorem \ref{Tm:expander_tomo_genK} says that if the routing matrix of a network satisfies $k$-identifiable expander conditions, then link delays in the network can be estimated using Eq. \eqref{E:LP} with bounded estimation error.
+To examine the accuracy of the proposed delay estimation method, for each network created in Section \ref{S:GeneratedNet}, we calculate the average normalized estimation error for all links as follows.
+When a link is uncongested, it experiences fixed delay value sampled from exponentially distributed delays with average $\mu$, i.e.,